javascript-notacion-punto-y-corchetes

 object.property

-• object: The object that contains the property.
+• object: The object containing the property.

 • property: The name of the property you want to access.